Otherotter/CC_DataExfiltration/README.md

        [DROP : drop privilage]
            <IP> : Type in client's IP to send to specific client.
 ALL to send to all clients
            <OPTION>: [echo] [send] [disconnect]

+    example:
+        //While in the client
+        ACCESS PASSWORD
+        CLIENTS
+        COMMAND ALL ECHO
+        COMMAND ALL SEND
+        COMMAND ALL DISCONNECT
+        COMMAND 127.0.0.1 ECHO
+        COMMAND 127.0.0.1 SEND
+        COMMAND 127.0.0.1 DISCONNECT
+        DROP